Federal School Code: 037844

 The number and amount of financial aid awards is subject to the availability of institutional, federal, and tribal funds.
 The type of aid and the amount awarded is also determined by the status of the student, established financial need, and the aid they are eligible to receive.
 TOCC complies with grant, tribal, and federal policies and guidelines in reference to the type of awards and grants received and also by the regulations of the Department of Education in reference to Title IV funds.

 Completing Your FAFSA Application

-First-time students must apply (See Application) for funding within two (2) semesters of High School/GED Graduation Date
+First-time students must apply for funding within one year of their High School/GED Graduation Date (see application)

 Must maintain a 2.0 Semester GPA for 12 or more credits to be eligible for funding in the following semester

 PH: (520) 383-6571

 Financial aid may come in the form of grants, scholarships, work-study programs or a combination thereof.
 The financial assistance most commonly obtained by TOCC students comes through one or more of the following programs:

 The American Indian College Fund (Online application)

 Eligibility for financial assistance is based on a financial needs assessment.
 Factors considered in the assessment include:

 The previous year’s household income (based on income tax returns)